Four nominees for the 2025 Heritage Award of the municipality of Aalten

 Heritage Award ceremony

-One of the nominees will win the Heritage Award Municipality of Aalten 2025.
-The announcement will take place on Thursday evening, September 4, during a festive gathering for invited guests and interested parties, in the Koppelkerk in Bredevoort.
-You can register for this festive evening at aanmelden@aalten.nl.
+One of the nominees will win the Aalten Municipality Heritage Award 2025.
+The announcement will take place on Thursday evening, September 4, during a festive gathering for invited guests and interested parties at the Koppelkerk in Bredevoort.
+You can register for this festive evening via aanmelden@aalten.nl.

 Open Monument Day

-Saturday, September 13 and Sunday, September 14 are the annual Open Monument Days.
-During these days, monuments throughout the country are open and free to visit.
-This year the theme is "Heritage and Architecture.
-Also in the municipality of Aalten monument owners open the doors of their monuments.
+The annual Open Monument Days will take place on Saturday, September 13, and Sunday, September 14.
+During these days, monuments throughout the country will be open to the public free of charge.
+This year's theme is "Heritage and Architecture."
+Monument owners in the municipality of Aalten will also be opening the doors of their monuments.
 The program will follow in August.